particle-iot/docs/src/content/guide/tools-and-features/button.md

 ## Unboxing

-Your Internet Button comes in a {{{popup 'helpful carrying tin' 'img' 'internet-button-in-box.jpg'}}}.
+Your Internet Button comes in a {{popup 'helpful carrying tin' 'img' 'internet-button-in-box.jpg'}}.

 Inside the tin, you will find:

-   - (1) {{{popup 'USB cable' 'img' 'usb-cable.jpg'}}}
+   - (1) {{popup 'USB cable' 'img' 'usb-cable.jpg'}}
-   - (1) {{{popup 'clear plastic module cover' 'img' 'internet-button-cover.jpg'}}} to prevent damage to your Photon
+   - (1) {{popup 'clear plastic module cover' 'img' 'internet-button-cover.jpg'}} to prevent damage to your Photon
-   - (1) {{{popup 'opaque plastic shield cover' 'img' 'internet-button-no-cover.jpg'}}} to help diffuse the light from the LEDs
+   - (1) {{popup 'opaque plastic shield cover' 'img' 'internet-button-no-cover.jpg'}} to help diffuse the light from the LEDs
-   - (1) {{{popup 'Photon' 'img' 'photon-loose-top.jpg'}}} resting between the two removeable covers
+   - (1) {{popup 'Photon' 'img' 'photon-loose-top.jpg'}} resting between the two removeable covers

 </br>
 </br>
-If you {{{popup 'turn your internet button over' 'img' 'internet-button-bottom.jpg'}}}, you can see some of the components.
+If you {{popup 'turn your internet button over' 'img' 'internet-button-bottom.jpg'}}, you can see some of the components.
 There are four buttons, a buzzer, and a space for a JST connector if you prefer battery power to USB power.
 </br>
 </br>
-You can also remove the module cover and Photon, then the shield cover, to expose the {{{popup 'top of the shield' 'img' 'internet-button-uncovered.jpg'}}}.
+You can also remove the module cover and Photon, then the shield cover, to expose the {{popup 'top of the shield' 'img' 'internet-button-uncovered.jpg'}}.
 Here, you can see the exposed LEDs and and the accelerometer.

 For more information, check out the [Internet Button datasheet](/datasheets/particle-shields/#internet-button).